 - Click the Add New button

 - Give your Walk-Thru a Name and click Continue

 Add Your Steps

 After clicking Add Step, the WalkMe Editor will minimize and you will be in Capture Mode.
 Capture Mode allows you to select an element for your step.
-An element is a discrete site component that WalkMe can identify as elements, such as links, graphics, images, and other pieces of website code represented visually on the screen.
-Click on the element highlighted by a blue box to select it.
+An element is a discrete site component that WalkMe can identify and interact with, for example, links, graphics, images, and other pieces of website code represented visually on the screen.
+Click on an element highlighted by a blue box to select it.

 - Configure the Step Balloon

-Once the element has been selected, WalkMe will autocomplete details such as title and trigger based on the element or you can manually change them.
+Once you have selected an element, WalkMe will autocomplete details such as title and trigger based on the element, but you can manually change them

 - Step Name: This appears inside the balloon and provides the user with instructions

-- Step Note: This note will appear in the Editor and will only be visible by other WalkMe Builders (not to your end user)
+- Step Note: This note appears in the Editor and is only visible to other WalkMe Builders (not to your end user)

-- Triggers: Triggers are the actions that activate the next step in your Walk-Thru.
-The most common triggers are the Click and Type triggers (see below for more)
+- Triggers: These are actions that activate the next step in your Walk-Thru.
+The most common triggers are the Click and Type triggers

 - Step Position: Using the Balloon Compass, you can select the position of the balloon relative to the element; above, below, left, or right